Constraining constant and tomographic coupled dark energy with low-redshift and high-redshift probes: Conclusions

-We have also, for the first time, utilised weak lensing and full-shape galaxy clustering probes to test CDE cosmologies for both a constant and tomographic coupling case, we see that spectroscopic galaxy clustering and 3x2pt probes can provide very tight constraints on the coupling strength at a similar level to the CMB datasets, with $\beta < 0.03$ at 68\% C.L. across all redshift bins.
-Thus, they are a powerful tool to constrain such CDE models.
+We have also, for the first time, utilised the cross-correlation between weak lensing and full-shape galaxy clustering probes to test CDE cosmologies for both a constant and tomographic coupling case.
+We see that spectroscopic galaxy clustering and 3x2pt probes can provide very tight constraints on coupling strength even for a tomographic case.
+Taking the example redshift range $0.5 < z < 1$, $\beta_2 = 0.018^{+0.007}_{-0.011}$, bringing the 3x2pt probe on the same level of constraining power as CMB and background datasets when employed in a constant coupling case.
+Thus, it becomes a powerful tool to constrain such CDE models, with independent systematics from high-redshift probes like the CMB.

-When comparing between models, we get a $\sim 3.1\sigma$ tension for the value of $S_8$ derived from CMB and the 3x2pt probes.
-In CDE with $\beta=$const., we are able to reduce this tension to $\sim 1.8\sigma$.
-Meanwhile, the $H_0$ tension decreases from $\sim 4.8\sigma$ (assuming $\Lambda$CDM) to $\sim 2.9\sigma$ (assuming CDE) if we take the results obtained only with Planck and compare them to the SH0ES value.
-In the case of the tomographic CDE model, the $H_0$ tension decreases even more, to $\sim 2.7\sigma$, and the tension in $S_8$ disappears since it is kept at only $\sim 1.3\sigma$.
+In terms of $H_0$ and $S_8$, we see that within the CDE framework, the tensions are smaller: the $H_0$ tension decreases from ${\sim} 4.8\sigma$ (assuming $\Lambda$CDM) to ${\sim} 2.9\sigma$ (assuming constant coupling CDE) if we take the results obtained with the Planck dataset and compare them to the $H_0$ value as quoted by SH0ES.
+In the case of the tomographic CDE model, the $H_0$ tension decreases even more, to ${\sim} 2.7\sigma$.
+For $S_8$, the tension is alleviated to an even larger extent: from ${\sim} 3.1 \sigma$ in $\Lambda$CDM (when comparing between Planck and 3x2pt datasets) to ${\sim}1.8\sigma$ in a constant coupling model.
+We note, however, that this reduction in the tension is mainly due to the increase in the uncertainties of $H_0$ and $S_8$ that we have derived with a CDE model, rather than to a shift in their mean value.

-A natural extension of our work would be to consider more complex parametrisations of $\beta(z)$, and not just step functions split into tomographic bins.
-Moreover, as we have demonstrated, to fully exploit the constraining power of the various datasets on our model, more accurate calculations for the nonlinear matter power spectrum, especially in the case of a tomographic CDE model, are needed.
+We do not find evidence for non-zero coupling, either for a constant or for a tomographic case.
+A non-zero coupling is however still in agreement with current data.
+It is still worth reiterating that all the datasets we have employed still favour $\Lambda$CDM, when the Bayes' ratio is used for model comparison.
+With respect to \cite{Gomez-Valent:2020mqn}, we have updated constraints with new CMB datasets from ACT and SPT; we have used for the first time galaxy-galaxy lensing to probe a tomographic CDE model, demonstrating how important this probe is to test the coupling at small redshifts.